riaz1751/LMNH-ale-alw-plants-project/pipeline/README.md

 - Load the plant data from plants.json
 - Validate and clean
-- Print a preview of the cleaned dataframe
+- Print a preview of the cleaned data frame

 ## Transform steps